serialc/digilego_project_site_hugo/digilego/content/en/_index.md

 {{< /rawhtml >}}

-## Contributing
+## Interested in contributing or participating?

-If you are interested in learning more about the project you can follow us on [twitter](https://twitter.com/digilego), subscribe to the newsletter, contact [our team](https://project.digilego.eu/team/)'s particular method lead, or send us a quick [message](https://project.digilego.eu/contact/)!
+If you are interested in learning more about the project you can follow us on [twitter](https://twitter.com/digilego), subscribe to the [newsletter](https://newsletter.digilego.eu/), contact [a team member](https://project.digilego.eu/team/), or send us a quick [message](https://project.digilego.eu/contact/)!

 {{< rawhtml >}}
   </div>